RetroDoXZ/Python_LibraryProject./README.md

-# Python_LibraryProject.
-Its a small school project about making a library funcion and a working database file through a .JSON file.
-This version is without a GUI and i will make another one with a GUI

 How to Run the Python Library Project

-1.Download the Files
+Download the Files
 Make sure you have both bibliotek.py and bibliotek.json downloaded.

-2.Place Files in the Same Folder
+Place Files in the Same Folder
 Put both files in the same directory on your computer.

-3.Open a Terminal or Command Prompt
+Open a Terminal or Command Prompt
 Navigate to the folder where the files are located.

 On Windows:

 Press Win + R, type cmd, and press Enter.

 Use cd path\to\your\folder to change directory.

 On Mac/Linux:

 Open Terminal.

 Use cd /path/to/your/folder to navigate to the folder.

-4.Run the Python Script
+Run the Python Script
 Type this command and press Enter:

-"python bibliotek.py"
+python bibliotek.py

-!!Program Uses JSON File Automatically!!
+Program Uses JSON File Automatically
 The program will read and write to bibliotek.json automatically, so do not move or rename this file